 Daniel completed his master’s degree in biology at Sam Houston State University, where he also taught freshman biology labs.
 His time in the gecko lab at Sam Houston State University with Dr. Juan D. Daza saw him studying the morphology of all sorts of snakes and lizards.
 As a member of the Society for the Study of Amphibians and Reptiles, as well as the Society for Integrative and Comparative Biology, Daniel has spent much of his professional career learning how to identify and compare reptiles both in a lab setting and out in the field.
 In his free time, Daniel loves to hike, play guitar, and volunteer with his church.

-Zachary is a graduate of Western Connecticut State University’s Biology department.
-He has had a fascination with reptiles for as long as he can remember.
-Whether it was pulling up rocks and branches in the forest to see what lay beneath, doodling snakes in the margins of his homework, or reading up on the latest dinosaur discoveries (yes, dinosaurs technically count as reptiles!
+Zachary is a writer for More Reptiles and a graduate of Western Connecticut State University’s Biology department.
+He has had a love of reptiles for as long as he can remember, and his first pet was a bearded dragon named Geiko.
+When he’s not working as an exotic reptile vet, he is pulling up rocks and branches in the forest to see what lies beneath them or reading up on the latest dinosaur discoveries – yes, dinosaurs technically count as reptiles!

 Emma is a contributing author at More Reptiles and a graduate from Sam Houston State University’s Biology department.
 She is a published author with the American Association For Anatomy journal, holds a certification for lab work with small animals from the American Association for Laboratory Animal Science and has a minor in Wildlife Ecology.
 Emma has been in love with reptiles from an early age and has fostered this fascination throughout her adult life by breeding designer ball pythons.
 She currently owns 28 snakes, but dearest to her is her first snake Pepper, a gorgeous female banana cinnamon ball python.